 By Courtney – The Insider Canyon Road: Art is an integral part of Santa Fe.
 Public and private art is everywhere, embedded in the very fiber and soul of the place.
 To appreciate this and learn more, while Jimmy hiked nearby mesas, I toured the Canyon Road art galleries with tour leader, Elaine, owner of … Continue reading Santa Fe – INSIDE

-By Outsider – Jimmy Hiking, biking, rafting, skiing – getting outside is a year-round pleasure in the Santa Fe region!
+By Jimmy – The Outsider Hiking, biking, rafting, skiing – getting outside is a year-round pleasure in the Santa Fe region!
 While Courtney enjoyed touring artsy Canyon Road in town, I struck out to explore nature’s beauty.
-Bandelier National Monument, just west of Santa Fe, offers a variety of natural and human history wonders to enjoy. … Continue reading Santa Fe – OUTSIDE
+Bandelier National Monument, just west of Santa Fe, offers a variety of natural and human history wonders to … Continue reading Santa Fe – OUTSIDE

 As an increasingly sophisticated community, Santa Fe’s dynamic culinary scene offers varied, globally inspired cuisines.
 Yet it also hosts plenty of affordable, down-to-earth dining spots.
 Our favorite dining memories favor the robust, hearty and colorful local flavors of the southwest: smoky spicy chile peppers (red and green), blue corn tortillas, black beans, white posole (hominy … Continue reading Santa Fe – EAT